Brisbane additional floral emblem community consultation

 Floral emblems are widely used as symbols of identity and provide a sense of connection to the values and presence of specific geographical areas.

-The red poinsettia was selected as Brisbane’s floral emblem in 1930 by the people, not long after greater Brisbane became an entity on 1 October 1925.
-Although indigenous to Mexico, the poinsettia grows well in Brisbane.
+The Red Poinsettia was selected as Brisbane’s floral emblem in 1930 by the people, not long after greater Brisbane became an entity on 1 October 1925.
+Although indigenous to Mexico, the Red Poinsettia grows well in Brisbane.

 Community consultation and engagement

-Nearly 100 years on as our city continues to evolve, Council is undertaking a community consultation project to select an additional floral emblem to represent our vibrant and dynamic city as we are today.
+Council undertook a community consultation project to select an additional floral emblem to represent our vibrant and dynamic city as we are today.

-Community consultation will help inform a shortlist of potential native species that represent Brisbane’s local environment.
-Residents will then be invited to have their say and vote for their favourite floral emblem from the shortlist later in the year.
+Stage one community consultation took place between March-April 2023 to help inform a shortlist of native species that represent Brisbane’s local environment.
+Residents were then invited to have their say and submit a vote of support for their favourite floral emblem from a shortlist of four species from August-September 2023.

 Project timing